PrashantGyawali/Sudoku/README.md

 # Sudoku
 Terminal sudoku with solver ai
 ### How to run?
-Run the main.exe or compile it yourself
+Run a.exe or compiler maingame.c  yourself

 ### TODO
 - save progress in file